 The range of options in the secular world can be overwhelming even for those who have been brought up in it.
-It is full of contradictions.
-It can be exciting and liberating but it can also be disappointing.
-It can be inspiring and fulfilling but it can also be lonely.
+It can be exciting, fulfilling and liberating but it can also be disappointing and lonely.
 Knowing where to begin is a real challenge.
-Mavar is here to support.
+Mavar is here to help.

 Where do I begin?

 How do I contact Mavar?

-You can call Alex on the Mavar Helpline: 020 8144 5074.
-Because the helpline is not staffed at all times, it would be helpful if you could leave a message – but you don’t have to.
-If you’re comfortable leaving us a telephone number to call you on we’ll text you first and do our best to call you back at the time you request.
-Alternatively, you can email firstname.lastname@example.org , or make contact via the live chat box on our website which is completely anonymous.
+You can call Alex or Jo on the Mavar Hotline: 020 8144 5074.
+Because the hotline is not staffed at all times, it would be helpful if you could leave a message – but you don’t have to.
+If you’re comfortable leaving us your telephone number we’ll do our best to call you back at the time you request, always texting you first .
+Alternatively, you can email firstname.lastname@example.org , or make contact via the website’s live chat box (the blue one on this page) which is anonymous.